MAGIC: Multi-Agent Argumentation and Grammar Integrated Critiquer: Introduction

-However, key challenges remain.
-Subjectivity and bias can arise when human evaluators' preferences or societal stereotypes are learned and perpetuated by models, leading to unfair outcomes \cite{the_learning_agency_2025}.
-AES systems also often struggle to generalize across writing prompts or domains, limiting their usefulness in diverse educational settings \cite{li-ng-2024-AES-reflections}.
-The interpretability of many models is limited, making it difficult for educators and students to understand or trust how scores are determined. \cite{Li_auto_evaluation_esl_classroom_2014}.

-Like \citet{favero_leveraging_2025}, we found frontier large language models such as OpenAI's ChatGPT and Anthropic's Claude capable of discerning nuances of argument and grammar.
+When using generative AI for feedback generation, like \citet{favero_leveraging_2025}, we found frontier large language models such as OpenAI's ChatGPT and Anthropic's Claude capable of discerning nuances of argument and grammar.
 However, these enterprise-level API-based models are expensive for school systems to support and difficult to guarantee privacy and accessibility.
-Smaller open-sourced models are advantageous for their computational efficiency and open-weights.
+Therefore, smaller open-sourced models are advantageous for their computational efficiency and open-weights.
 Educators and administrators can deploy these systems locally to ensure student privacy, model observability, and prediction explainability.